Intellectual Property Law PG (11459.1)

 Learning outcomesAfter successful completion of this unit, students will be able to:

-1. Explain and apply the role and nature of intellectual property law as essential and evolving areas of Australian law (including development of that law in response to technological change);
+1. Explain and apply the role and nature of intellectual property law as essential and evolving areas of Australian law (including development of that law in response);

-2. Describe and apply the exercise of rights in this field, including assignment of rights, licences, employment undertakings and other undertakings affecting such rights;
+2. Describe and apply rights in the field of intellectual property law, including assignment of rights, licences, employment undertakings and other undertakings affecting such rights;

 3. Describe and appraise the essential principles governing application of intellectual property law within a national and international context; and